-Standard One, the eligibility and public interest test, must be met before we assess against the remaining Standards Two to Eight.
+Standard One, the eligibility and public interest test, must be met before we assess against the remaining Standards Two to Nine.
 More information about how we assess Standard One can be found in our Supplementary Guidance for Standard One.

 Our Standards are:

 - Eligibility and public interest The organisation holds a register of people in health and/or social care roles that do not have to be regulated by law.
 The activities carried out by its registrants are beneficial to the health and/or wellbeing of the public and outweigh any risks/harm.
 Risks are mitigated by the organisation’s standards and requirements for registrants.

 - Management of the register The organisation maintains and publishes an accurate register of those who meet its requirements including any restrictions on their practice.

 - Standards for registrants The organisation sets appropriate standards for competence, professional and ethical behaviour, and business practice.